Rhino & Elephant Conservation:

 What's the project about?

-Imire: Rhino & Wildlife Conservation is dedicated to the sustainability of African wildlife, with particular focus on the endangered black rhino.
-Their vision is to ensure the long term protection of Africa’s natural heritage, taking a unified approach to conservation, through the creation of positive relationships between communities and the environment.
+This family volunteering project is based at Imire: Rhino & Wildlife Conservation in Zimbabwe.
+Imire is dedicated to the sustainability of all African wildlife, focusing on the endangered black rhino.
+Their vision is to ensure the long term protection of Africa’s natural heritage, taking a unified approach to conservation.
+This is done through the creation of positive relationships between local communities and the wildlife.
 Family volunteers experience the thrill of witnessing Africa’s most iconic animals close at hand, while supporting a worthwhile conservation organisation.

 How will I be contributing?

-This unique family volunteer programme gives families a once-in-a-lifetime opportunity to experience wild animals in a safe and natural environment, allowing children to learn about rhino and elephant conservation on a private conservancy.
-Families will undertake practical conservation activities, learn about Africa’s endangered wildlife and interact with iconic African animals.
+This unique family volunteer programme in Africa gives you a once-in-a-lifetime opportunity to experience wild animals in a safe and natural environment.
+Family volunteers learn about rhino and elephant conservation within a private conservancy, where you can get up close with the wildlife.
+Family volunteers undertake practical conservation activities, learn about Africa’s endangered wildlife and interact with iconic African animals.
 Engage with community leaders and schoolchildren, visit homes, share cultures and learn bushcraft and survival skills.

 What makes this project ethical?

-Private conservancies, such as Imire, play a vital role in protecting and propagating endangered species.
+Private conservancies such as Imire play a vital role in protecting and breeding endangered species.
 The human-wildlife conflict is possibly the greatest issue currently faced by conservationists.
 Through volunteering at Imire, you are directly participating in not only the protection of threatened wildlife, but also contributing to a conservation success story – where communities and conservancies peacefully and beneficially co-exist.

-Imire’s primary goal is to support Zimbabwe’s rhino heritage, through the successful breeding and re-introduction of the endangered black rhino.
+Imire’s primary goal is to support Zimbabwe’s rhino heritage, through the successful breeding and re-wilding of the endangered black rhino.

-Alongside this goal, is to ensure the long term protection of Zimbabwe’s wildlife through a unified and holistic approach to wildlife conservation.
-Their aim is to create a blueprint for small conservancies, enabling them to peacefully and successfully exist alongside local communities, ensuring that environmental stakeholders, including landowners, conservationists, communities and local farmers, all benefit from the presence of wildlife.
+Their mission is to ensure the long term protection of Zimbabwe’s wildlife through a unified and holistic approach to wildlife conservation.
+Their aim is to create a blueprint for small conservancies, enabling them to peacefully and successfully exist alongside local communities.
+This ensures that all the environmental stakeholders, including landowners, conservationists, communities and local farmers, benefit from the presence of wildlife.

-The volunteer programme forms a critical part of Imire’s mission to connect responsible travellers, wildlife programmes and community projects, to create a sustainable, long term, collaborative conservation strategy.
-The project believe that family volunteers are crucial, as it is children and young adults who will be the conservationists of the future, tasked with halting the decline in the planets flagship species.
+Family volunteering forms a critical part of Imire’s mission to connect responsible travellers, wildlife programmes and community projects, to create a sustainable, long term, collaborative conservation strategy.
+The project believe that family volunteers are crucial, as it is children and young adults who will be the conservationists of the future, tasked with halting the decline in the planet’s flagship species.

-During your time at Imire, families live in the heart of the conservancy, interact with rhinos and elephants and gain an appreciation of the commitment required to protect wildlife in Africa.
+During your time at Imire, families live in the heart of the conservancy, interact with rhinos and elephants and gain an appreciation of the commitment required and challenges faced to protect wildlife in Africa.